atomecorp/atome/documentation/basic.md

 ### Platform Compatibility and Extensibility

 - **Cross-Platform**: Generate applications compatible with iOS, Android, Windows, Linux, macOS, and FreeBSD.
-- **Offline and Online Modes**: Operate seamlessly in both offline and online environments.
+- **Offline and Online Modes**: Operate seamlessly in both offline and online environments.it can also sync data with conflict resolution
 - **Client-Server Architecture**: Capable of generating both client and server applications, or a combination of both.
-- **Arduino Integration**: Ideal for home automation and robotics creation.
+- **Arduino Interactions**: Ideal for home automation and robotics creation or prototyping.
-- **Full Operating System**: Can be embedded and booted as a full operating system using FreeBSD.
+- **Full Operating System**: Can be embedded and booted as a full operating system using FreeBSD if needed.

 ### Meta-Programming